PHSERIS/redcap_lab_archives_em/README.md

 If your organization has more than one set of credentials, add a new instance of the field named _Specify the available API regions:_ and repeat

 Please consult your LabArchives representative if you have any questions about these items for your institution.

+## REDCap on IIS Servers Not Supported
+We aware that this integration is not supported on IIS servers.
+A future update is planned to provide support.

+## Firewall May Block File Uploads
+If you're able to make a connection but file upload continuously fails, please check to see if the issue is being caused by your firewall.

 ## REDCap Admin Tool for Disconnecting a User's REDCap Account from LabArchives